 Public transportation is available to and from all accommodations.
 The route has not yet been marked, but a map is available.
 Download the map here.

-A booklet and paper map of the Tisvilde Pilgrimage Route are available at Esrum Abbey.
+A booklet and paper map of the Tisvilde Pilgrimage Route is available at Esrum Abbey.